akamai/Jenkins-API-Gateway-sample-code/README.md

-# API Gateway CI Toolkit
+# Jenkins API Gateway Sample Code

-The *API Gateway CI Toolkit* contains a series of sample scripts which can be used to quickly implement an API Governance CI process for the [Akamai API Gateway](https://www.akamai.com/us/en/products/web-performance/api-gateway.jsp).
+The *Jenkins API Gateway Sample Code* project contains a series of sample scripts and a Jenkins pipeline definition (Jenkinsfile) which can be used to quickly implement an API Governance CI process for the [Akamai API Gateway](https://www.akamai.com/us/en/products/web-performance/api-gateway.jsp).
 API developers can use the *API Gateway CI Toolkit* to reconcile changes to API specification (using Swagger or RAML) with their Akamai API Gateway definition.
 Such a CI process eliminates much of the administration overhead associated with the management of your Akamai API Gateway configuration state, allowing developers to focus on core services development.

 The scripts contained in this project perform the following functions within a simple CI process: